 Awards and honors

-Well i you know most by now, but maybe we should recap alittle.
+Well you know most by now, but maybe we should recap alittle.

-- I teach Judo in two clubs and im on the board in one of them
+- I teach Judo in several clubs and im on the board in one of them.

-- I travel alot to cources and seminars to get even better at what i do, both technically and teoreticly
+- I travel alot to courses and seminars to get even better at what i do, both technically and teoreticly

 - I have several black belts, and im not planning on getting more, but rather advancing to higher grades in the future